-A basic soil test that gives readings for soil pH, phosphate, potassium, and magnesium levels is sufficient for most home gardeners.
+- A basic soil test that gives readings for soil pH, phosphate and potassium levels is sufficient for most home gardeners.

-A soil test should be taken prior to planting, then every 3 years if adjustments are recommended from first test.
+- A soil test should be taken prior to planting, then every 3 years if adjustments are recommended from first test.
 When no adjustments are needed, test every 5 years to monitor nutrient levels.
 The soil samples MUST be completely dry - NO wet samples, please.